-The tongue is a muscular organ in the mouth covered with a moist, pink tissue called mucosa.
+The tongue is a muscular organ in the mouth covered with a moist, pink tissue called the mucosa.
 It is involved in licking, tasting, breathing, swallowing, and speaking.
-The papillae present on the tongue give it a rough texture.
+The papillae present on the tongue gives it a rough texture.
 It is covered by a number of taste buds.
-There are several nerves in the tongue that help in transmitting taste signals to the brain, and thus help in taste sensation.
+There are several nerves in the tongue that help in transmitting taste signals to the brain, and thus helps in taste sensation.

 Let us explore the structure, parts and functions of tongue in detail.

 The human tongue is about 3.3 inches in men and 3.1 inches in women.
 It is located in the oral cavity.
 The tongue is divided into three parts: